tkrivachy/tkrivachy.github.io/community.md

 </figure>

-Read about it at [Retraction Watch](https://retractionwatch.com/2025/11/11/bug-in-springer-nature-metadata-may-be-causing-significant-systemic-citation-inflation/), [Chemistry World](https://www.chemistryworld.com/news/why-are-the-first-papers-of-some-online-only-journals-cited-significantly-more/4022504.article), or see the details on [SciRate](https://scirate.com/arxiv/2511.01675) or [arXiv](https://arxiv.org/abs/2511.01675).
+Read about it at [Retraction Watch](https://retractionwatch.com/2025/11/11/bug-in-springer-nature-metadata-may-be-causing-significant-systemic-citation-inflation/), [Chemistry World](https://www.chemistryworld.com/news/why-are-the-first-papers-of-some-online-only-journals-cited-significantly-more/4022504.article), [Il Foglio](https://www.ilfoglio.it/scienza/2025/11/21/news/un-piccolo-fraintendimento-puo-alterare-la-distribuzione-delle-citazioni-scientifiche-su-scala-globale-8346325/) (IT), or see the details on [SciRate](https://scirate.com/arxiv/2511.01675) or [arXiv](https://arxiv.org/abs/2511.01675).

 ### Security vulnerability